seryrzu/centroFlye_paper_scripts/README.md

 ## Publications
-Bzikadze A.V., Pevzner P.A. centroFlye: Assembling Centromeres with Long Error-Prone Reads, 2019, bioRxiv
+Bzikadze A.V., Pevzner P.A. centroFlye: Assembling Centromeres with Long Error-Prone Reads, 2020, _Nature Biotechnology, in press_